 While the options for spas and luxurious lodging allures many, enjoying Glenwood Hot Springs with a side of wilderness and campfire smoke may be more your speed.
-These campgrounds will allow you to post up near Glenwood Springs while roughing it — in a good way.
+Camping in Colorado near the Glenwood Springs will allow you to post up nearby while roughing it — in a good way.

 The Colorado River KOA located in Glenwood Springs West is just under 20 miles west of Glenwood Hot Springs and offers ample amenities like bathhouses, full hookups, picnic tables and pavilions.
 You’ll find space for RVs, trailers, tents and even reservable cabins here.
 Reservations are accepted; you’ll want them in the busy summer months.

 Elk Creek Campground sits in the wooded mountains outside of New Castle, Colorado, 15 miles from Glenwood Hot Springs.
 This campground offers cabins, RV, trailer, and tent sites for campers coming to the Glenwood area.
 Bonus: The Elk Creek meanders through the campground, making for a peaceful retreat.